 "In order to love who you are, you cannot hate the experiences that shaped you".

 Settling for less just doesn't work for me.

-loving ourselves to be free
+understanding ourselves to be free

 Live in the moment with a grateful heart